markwilkening21/markwilkening21.github.io/index.md

     <p style="font-size: 1.25rem; color: #666;">Tracking my project</p>
 </div>

+## Week 14 Update ::  April 23, 2025 - April 30, 2025

+This week I learned about the variety of Linux Security Modules, or LSMs, that are available to enable good security controls on a system.
+The choices presented include SELinux, AppArmor, Smack, Tomoyo, and Yama.
+This [link](https://www.starlab.io/blog/a-brief-tour-of-linux-security-modules) provides a good overview.
+I walked through enforcement modes and policies for SELinux, learned about restorecon and semanage, and learned a few
+AppArmor Utilities.

+I then moved onto to exploring what to do when a system fails (System Rescue).
+This included using rescue and recover media image, emergency boot media, using rescue media, using a rescue USB key, booting in emergency mode, and booting in single user mode.

+Next week I will take the Final Exam through LFS207 and write my Final report for this class.

 ## Week 13 Update ::  April 15, 2025 - April 22, 2025

 This week I completed modules on: